Ceiling Fans Vs Air Conditioning: What’s The Difference?

+The main difference between fans and air conditioning is that fans recirculate air, whilst air conditioning actively cools air down before recirculating it.
 While you definitely wouldn’t mistake the two visually, the fact that they are often used interchangeably does warrant a discussion on how the two differ in a technical sense.
 After all, people may know what an air conditioner or fan does, but how they work can be a bit more tricky as a subject:

 In comparing ceiling fans vs air conditioning, the latter is always going to come out as the more complex of the two.
 Air conditioning involves heat from the air being absorbed through an evaporator coil, which thereby cools the air before a fan pushes that air into your home.
 The heat, on the other hand, then causes the refrigerant of the system to turn from a liquid to a gas.
 This volume of this new gas is decreased through the use of a compressor as it is pushed outside and, as it meets with the outdoor air, is then allowed to cool and return to a liquid form.

 Unlike the air conditioner described above, a ceiling fan doesn’t alter the air that passes through it.
 Rather, it instead alters the distribution of heat in a room by promoting airflow akin to the natural wind.
 This is done by the use of a motor, which pushes fan blades to push air around the room.
 This airflow will cool the air and redistribute heat, but in a far less direct method than the air conditioning unit.